AbdelrahmanRF/ProgrammingAdvices/README.md

 ## ✨ Acknowledgments

-A special thanks to **Dr. Mohammed Abu-Hadhoud** for creating this valuable courses.
+A special thanks to **Dr. Mohammed Abu-Hadhoud** for creating these valuable courses.
 I’m also grateful for the tools and resources that help make this journey smoother.